Thin Films from Solvated Metal Atoms and Metal-Metal Bonded Compounds

 particles can be prepared by agglomeration of solvated metal atoms,

 exploring part of the scope of this process, learning about particle

 stabilization mechanisms, and demonstrating that metal films can be prepared

 from these colloidal solutions.
 This work has opened up a new dimension in

 colloid chemistry and potentially in thin film production.

-the history of colloidal metal particles and emphasize the novelty of our discovery.
+the history of colloidal metal particles and emphasize the novelty of our

-(2) no metal salts reducing process
+(1) they are non-aqueous, (2) no metal salts reducing process

-is used so no biproducts are present at impurities, (3) the metal particles are "living"
+is used so no biproducts are present as impurities, (3) the metal particles

-size can be controlled by metal: solvent ratios, solvent
+(6) particle size can be controlled by metal: solvent ratios, solvent

 Industrial interest in these colloidal solutions as film precursors has